var, let, and const are all used to declare variables in JavaScript, but they differ in their scope, hoisting, and assignability.

 console.log(x); // Output: 2

-are introduced in ES6 (ECMAScript 2015) and have block scope.
+}letandconstare introduced in ES6 (ECMAScript 2015) and have block scope.
 Block scope means that if a variable is declared inside a block (e.g., inside a loop or an if statement), it is only accessible within that block.
-Variables declared withlet
+Variables declared withletorconstare not hoisted, which means that they cannot be used before they are declared.constvariables cannot be reassigned, whileletvariables can.

 Example: